-In the second quest, it's possible to get the Magic Key with just the whistle and the ladder, and since the Magic Key is found in the Breather Level number Eight, which doesn't feature any enemies harder than Blue Goriyas and this quest's revamped Stalfos, it might actually be easier to pull off in this quest (although getting the ladder is no small feat since it involves dealing with Wizzrobes).
+In the second quest, it's possible to get the Magic Key with just the whistle and the ladder, and since the Magic Key is found in the eighth dungeon, which doesn't feature any enemies harder than Blue Goriyas and this quest's revamped Stalfos, it might actually be easier to pull off in this quest (although getting the ladder is no small feat since it involves dealing with Wizzrobes).

 Early-Installment Weirdness: Rather minor since it isn't explicitly mentioned in the game itself, but as mentioned above, the crosses are because Christianity was supposed to be Hyrule's religion; the mythology of the Golden Goddesses came later.
 A less minor example is the fact that there are no NPC-filled towns and NPCs are rather rare; oddly enough this was rectified in the next game, which is generally considered to be the Oddball in the Series.

 Also of note is that Link is going after the Triforce "with" Wisdom instead of the Triforce of Courage.

 The game also has the Stopwatch item, which freezes all enemies on screen and makes Link invincible in the current area.
 The Stopwatch is the only item that has not been seen anywhere else outside of this game.

 The lowest Rupee units are orange instead of the now-standard green (since Rupees shared their palettes with the enemy characters).
 Orange Rupees would later resurface in Wind Waker, but they are worth 100 Rupees in that game.